US could hit entire International Criminal Court with sanctions soon

 22 September 2025 - 20:49

-The US is considering imposing sanctions as soon as this week against the entire International Criminal Court, putting the court's day-to-day operations in jeopardy in retaliation for investigations of suspected Israeli war crimes...
+The US is considering imposing sanctions as soon as this week against the entire International Criminal Court (ICC), putting the court's day-to-day operations in jeopardy in retaliation for investigations of suspected Israeli war crimes...

 Would you like to comment on this article?